aphiria/aphiria/README.md

 <h4 id="multipart-requests">Multipart Requests</h4>

 Multipart requests contain multiple bodies, each with headers.
-That's actually how file upload files work - each file gets a body with headers indicating the name, type, and size of the file.
+That's actually how file uploads work - each file gets a body with headers indicating the name, type, and size of the file.
 Opulence can parse these multipart bodies into a `MultipartBody`, which extends [`StreamBody`](#stream-bodies).
 It contains additional methods to get the boundary and the list of `MultipartBodyPart` objects that make up the body:

 * `getBoundary() : string`
 * `getParts() : MultipartBodyPart[]`